 Stay informed but learn French at the same time.
 Keeping up to date with news in French is a great way to expand your vocabulary and put your lessons into practice.

-This podcast is a great option to fit into your ten minute coffee break.
+This podcast is a great option to fit into your ten-minute coffee break.
 Learn what mistakes you’re making and how to correct them, and test your knowledge.

 Best books to learn French

 This book offers structured lessons in a concise, step-by-step manner.
-Each chapter covers a different topic, and leads into the next segment logically.
-It’s the ultimate French book for beginners.
-Useful tip: It also comes with a handy app to extend your studies.
+Each chapter covers a different topic and leads into the next segment logically.
+It’s the ultimate French book for beginners who want to practice French.

-Not just for beginners, either – intermediate and advanced learners will also benefit from the grammar tables and pronunciation guides.
+Not just for beginners, either; intermediate and advanced learners will also benefit from the grammar tables and pronunciation guides.

 Storytelling is a creative way to rewire your brain to think in French.
 Listen to these well-written stories and answer the follow-up questions at the end to give yourself a challenge!

 Best websites to learn French

 Fellow quiz-lovers will have already heard of Sporcle, but if you haven’t, here’s why it’s great.
 Taking these timed quizzes and puzzles will help cement key vocabulary in your head, and have fun while you learn.

 They post fascinating articles, writing challenges, and quizzes.
 It’s also seasonal so you can learn about cultural nuances in French, everything from noël to Hanoucca and much more besides.

 Learning French because you want to move to France?
-Read this blog to find out about French culture, lifestyle quirks and linguistic gems.
+Read this blog to find out about French culture, lifestyle quirks, and linguistic gems.